sirdesai22/adonisjs_chat_backend/README.md

 - **Input Validation**: All inputs validated using VineJS schemas
 - **SQL Injection Protection**: Parameterized queries via Lucid ORM
 - **CORS Configuration**: Configurable cross-origin resource sharing

-## 📝 License

-UNLICENSED

-## 🤝 Contributing

-This is a project assignment.
-For questions or issues, please contact the project maintainer.

 ---